mgsosna/mattsosna.com/_posts/python/2020-07-24-R-to-Python.md

 3. [[Variables can be linked]](#variables-can-be-linked) `my_list.append(5)` actually returns `None` since it just modifies `my_list`, so `my_list = my_list.append(5)` would introduce a whole other bug that'd be hard to figure out.

 4. [[Variables can be linked]](#variables-can-be-linked) Actually, _almost_ all objects in R are immutable.
 There are [some esoteric exceptions](https://win-vector.com/2014/04/01/you-dont-need-to-understand-pointers-to-program-using-r/) involving closures.
 But the vast majority of the time when you're programming in R, you don't have to worry about linked variables.
+This is because virtually all objects in R have unique addresses in memory, which means you can easily get a string of the variable name, like below:
+    ```r
+    # R
+    a <- c(1, 2, 3)
+    b <- a

+    deparse(substitute(a))  # 'a'
+    deparse(substitute(b))  # 'b'
+    ```
+This is [essentially impossible in Python](https://stackoverflow.com/questions/1534504/convert-variable-name-to-string/3683258) because objects can share addresses in memory.
+There's no built-in function for converting a variable into _the string of a variable name_, since when you give Python a variable, all Python sees is an address in memory, where multiple variables can point to.
+In other words, **Python fundamentally expects a many-to-one relationship between variables and addresses in memory.
+R, meanwhile, expects a one-to-one relationship.** In Python, the best we can do is scan the dictionary returned by `globals()` for keys that match the value of our variable.
+    ```python
+    # Python
+    a = [1, 2, 3]
+    b = a

+    [var for var, key in globals().items() if key == [1, 2, 3]]
+    # ['a', 'b']
+    ```

 5. [[Variables can be linked]](#variables-can-be-linked) There are a few other ways you can accidentally avoid updating `b` when `a` updates, making the variable linking even harder to catch: